 In India, the legal age for getting married is 18 years for girls and 21 years for boys.

 Civil weddings are governed by the provisions of The Special Marriage Act (1954).
 Under the Act, there’s a 30 day residency requirement, which means that either the bride or the groom has to be living in India for at least 30 days prior to applying to the local registry office to get married.
 For foreigners, this is evidenced by a certificate from the local police station.

-You’ll need to submit your Notice of Intended Marriage (see example) to the registry office, along with evidence of residency, certified copies of passports and birth certificates, and two passport sized photographs each.
+You’ll need to submit your Notice of Intended Marriage (a copy of the form can be downloaded here) to the registry office in your jurisdiction, along with evidence of residency, certified copies of passports and birth certificates, and two passport sized photographs each.
 It's only necessary for one of the parties, not both, to be present to submit the intention to marry.

 In addition, evidence of eligibility to be married is usually required.
 Anyone who hasn’t been married should obtain a single status affidavit (in the US), a Certificate of No Impediment (in the UK), or Certificate of No Record (in Australia).
 If you’re divorced, you’ll need to produce the Decree Absolute, or if you’re widowed, a copy of the death certificate.

 If no objections to the marriage are received within 30 days of the application, a civil ceremony at the registry office can then take place.
 Three witnesses are required, who have to provide passport sized photographs, as well as identification and proof of address.
 The marriage certificate is usually issued a couple of weeks after the wedding.